tinuzz/taggert/README.md

 Roadmap
 -------

-* Altitude support.
-So far, EXIF tags dealing with altitude are completely ignored.
 * Support for more GPS file formats.
 Only GPX is supported now.
 * Editing and exporting GPS tracks
 * Tools to correct DateTime tags on images, to fix deviations in your camera's clock.
-* Packaging for Debian and maybe Ubuntu
 * Python 3 support

 Robert Bruce Park, who created GottenGeography, also created GObject